 Pakachere Backpackers & Creative Centre started in Zomba in 2011 by Dutch NGO Be-More as a place for volunteers to relax, party, have a hot shower and eat European food.
 It is a unique place where local and international people meet.
 Pakachere aims to be a social place where people from different backgrounds meet for a drink, to share knowlegde, and get inspired.

 Pakachere is backpackers lodge with dorm beds and 3 private rooms.
 Besides Dutch owners, the place is run by local people with Malawian management.
 At the moment we employ seventeen people at Pakachere who get the chance to develop their skills in the hospitality industry.
 We try to work as much as possible with independent suppliers for our purchases and buy all products locally.

 Pakachere is the meeting place in Zomba where local and international people gather, develop, share and inspire each other.

 We believe in a world were everybody is treated equally and we all learn from each other.
 We welcome travelers, locals and expats to enjoy our cosy lodge and beautiful gardens.

-Pakachere is a social business, with as main focus the backpackers hostel offering accommodation to people from all over the world.
+Pakachere is a social business; the main focus is offering clean and safe meeting place to people from all over the world.